PlatoCreative/plato-silverstripe-installer/README.md

 ```
 3. Compile SCSS & Javascript
 ```
-gulp --production
+npm run prod
 ```

-### Gulp Tips ###
+### Compiling Tips ###
 There are 3 default commands you can run:
-1. `gulp` - this will simply compile all scripts (without compression)
-2. `gulp watch` - this will compile like above but keep watching for changes
+2. `npm run watch` - this will compile like above but keep watching for changes.
-3. `gulp --production` OR `gulp watch --production` - this will compile all files with compression and all sorts or other goodies.
+3. `npm run prod` - this will compile all files with compression and all sorts or other goodies.
+And exclude and logs.

 #### Tests via PHPUnit ####
 To run PHPUnit and tests use: